Iotic-Labs/iotics-identity-go/ffi/dotnet-idsdk/README.md

-# Build
+# Info

-run the build file to compile for windows and ios, target directory in IoticsIdLibrary/ffi
+this is the top level solution directory for the c# wrapper.

+in this solution, for now, only a project exists.